-In this course the students will be introduced to and trained in a repertoire of qualitative methods for understanding professional and/or everyday contexts and for engaging participants in co-design of products and services.
-In particular the focus is on how to develop an understanding of a context, including people, their practices and values, and how to transform this understanding into relevant products and services through co-design encounters.
+In this course the students will be introduced to and trained in a repertoire of co-design methods for understanding professional and/or everyday contexts and for engaging participants in co-design of products and services.
+In particular the focus is on how to develop an understanding of the situation and practices, and how to transform this understanding into relevant products and services through co-design encounters.

 Intended learning outcomes

 After the course, the student should be able to:

 - define participatory approaches in their historical and societal context, and their relation to other design approaches

 - plan and conduct co-design projects including understanding a specific context, engaging people in this context, and suggest 2-3 product or service concepts grounded in an understanding of the specific context